 Pan support diameter 9cm

-The Jetboil Flash is a popular modern stove that’s ideal for heating water and pouches of meals, but other options are more stable – and perhaps easier to use as a result.
+The Jetboil Flash is an extremely popular stove that’s supplied with a pot ideal for heating water and pouches of meals, but other options are more stable and better for more cooking a wider variety of food.

 Review by Graham Thompson

 First published in Trail magazine August 2014